Phactum/taxiride-blueprint/adapters/README.md

 ![Draft](../readme/draft.png)
 # Adapters

-There are two groups of adapters which are part of the Blueprint:
+There are two groups of adapters which are part of the Taxi Ride Blueprint:

-1. Engine adapters: To bind the Blueprint SPI to a particular BPMN engine
+1. Engine adapters: To bind the Taxi Ride Blueprint SPI to a particular BPMN engine
 1. Workflow module adapters: Useful adapters for building workflow modules

 ## Workflow module adapters